The University of Texas School of Law

-The University of Texas School of Law is situated on the northeast quadrant of main campus, a short walk to museums, two recreation centers with pools, and the football stadium.
-Law school facilities include two courtrooms; study lounges; state-of-the-art classrooms; a café; and the Tarlton Law Library, one of the largest academic law libraries in the world.
+Texas Law is situated on the northeast quadrant of campus, a short walk to 8 museums, 2 recreation centers with pools, and a football stadium.
+Law School facilities include 2 courtrooms; study lounges; state-of-the-art classrooms; a café; and the Tarlton Law Library, one of the largest academic law libraries in the world.

 Tarlton Law Library

 The Tarlton Law Library and Jamail Center for Legal Research offer course support, student guides, legal research, and student services.
 Students have access to a past exams database, course reserves, an exam prep guide, a study aid guide, legal writing titles, and CALI.
 Additionally, students have access to research guides, a team of dedicated law librarians, Bloomberg, Lexis, Westlaw, seminar papers, and law review notes.

 - 7 museums and centers with more than 17,000 works of art